cruncha-cruncha/blag/compiler/README.md

+Try not to modify blag_info.json manually.

 Read over `./init.sh`, run it if you want.

-Read over `Dockerfile`, it's used by the Github action.
+The `Dockerfile` is used by a Github action.

 ```
 docker build -t ghcr.io/cruncha-cruncha/blag-compiler:latest .